ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics plan`
 {: #schematics-plan}

 Scan the Terraform template in your source repository and compare this template against the {{site.data.keyword.cloud_notm}} resources that are already deployed.
-The command line output shows the {{site.data.keyword.cloud_notm}} resources that must be added, modified, [persisted](/docs/schematics?topic=schematics-faqs#persist-file), or removed to achieve the state that is described in your configuration file.
+The command-line output shows the {{site.data.keyword.cloud_notm}} resources that must be added, modified, [persisted](/docs/schematics?topic=schematics-faqs#persist-file), or removed to achieve the state that is described in your configuration file.
 {{site.data.keyword.bplong_notm}} supports 50 API requests per minute, per host, and per customer.
 The host can be `us-east`, `us-south`, `eu-gb`, or `eu-de` region.
 You need to wait before calling the command again.
 {: shortdesc}